Last Updated on June 23, 2026 by Emma Fajcz | Published: February 14, 2020

 Don’t get us wrong—we love eating out at some of London’s best restaurants.
 However, over the last few years the food scene has changed.
-Instead of booking in for a sit-down dinner, more and more Londoners love nothing more than heading to one of London’s many street food markets and finding a spot on a nearby curb to tuck into some delicious food.
+Instead of booking in for a sit-down dinner, more and more Londoners love nothing more than heading to one of London’s essential street food markets and finding a spot on a nearby curb to tuck into some delicious food.
 There’s always a great atmosphere and not to mention so many amazing smells that no scented candle will ever rival.
 It’s where all the cool kids are hanging out—and yes, that includes you.

 Maltby Street Market

 Maltby is one of London’s coolest weekend markets and a real hidden gem.
-As it’s off the beaten track, you’d most likely never stumble across it on a general walk.
-However, don’t be fooled—it’s one of the most popular foodie hangouts.
-It’s tucked away amongst the railway arches near London Bridge and stalls include giant scotch eggs, decadent brownies and epic cheese toasties.
+As it’s off the beaten track, you’d most likely never stumble across it on a general walk; it’s tucked away amongst the railway arches near London Bridge.

 Borough Market

 Possibly London’s most famous market, Borough is a foodie’s paradise.
 Amongst the stall holders selling artisan oils and a huge selection of cheeses, there are some fantastic street food vendors cooking up dishes made to be devoured as you spend hours wandering around the bustling market.
-Go during the week to avoid the crowds.

 Leather Lane Market

 The streets of the Leather Lane Market are lined with loads of great street food stalls, with cuisines from all around the world.
-It runs every weekday between 10 a.m.–2 p.m. and gets busy with city workers queuing up to get their lunchtime feast.
+It runs every weekday between 10 am-2 pm, and gets busy with city workers queuing up to get their lunchtime feast.
 Prices here are on the more affordable side of London’s street food scene.

 Berwick Street Market